oscdev-io/birdplan/docs/protocol-bgp.md

 Route types...

-* `default` will match the default route.
 * `connected` will match connected routes.
 * `kernel` will match kernel routes.
-This will not match default routes.
+This will not match static blackhole or default routes.
-* `kernel_blackhole` will match kernel routes.
+* `kernel_blackhole` will match kernel blackhole routes.
+* `kernel_default` will match kernel default routes.
 * `static` will match static routes.
-This will not match default routes.
+This will not match static blackhole or default routes.
 * `static_blackhole` will match static blackhole routes.
+* `static_default` will match static default routes.
 * `originated` will match originated routes.
-This will not match default routes.
+This will not match originated default routes.

-Internal route types...
+* `originated_default` will match originated default routes.

 * `bgp` will match all BGP routes.
-* `bgp_own` will match BGP routes that originated from our ASN.
+* `bgp_own` will match BGP routes that originated from within our federation.
+This will not match our own blackhole or default routes.
+* `bgp_own_blackhole` will match BGP blackhole routes that originated from within our federation.
+* `bgp_own_default` will match BGP default routes that originated from within our federation.
 * `bgp_customer` will match our customer routes.
+This will not match customer blackhole routes.
+* `bgp_customer_blackhole` will match customer blackhole routes.
 * `bgp_peering` will match our peers routes.
 * `bgp_transit` will match our transit providers routes.
+This will not match transit default routes.
+* `bgp_transit_default` will match transit default routes.

 An example of this is below...
 ```yaml